tetragrade/veracity-ttrpg/readme.md

 	+ Wounds should be inflicted whenever HP loss wouldn't contribute drain resources.
 	+ A common example would be environmental damage i.e. traps and falls.
 	+ I recommend d6 dmg per 20-ft fallen, but of course it depends.
++ The rules are asking if something true?
+How do I know if something is true?
+	+ This is really a broader issue that I can't help you with.
+Consult your people's records.
 + An example scenario is available at https://github.com/tetragrade/frostbearer